 9. Dining in the Former Capital of Lanzarote - La Cantina Teguise

 Teguise was the former capital of Lanzarote from the 15th to 19th century.
-We stopped by on a quiet Sunday afternoon and after strolling through the streets lined with sun-soaked white buildings, we popped into La Cantina for lunch and sampled a platter of Canarian specialties including queso de Teguise, Potaje, arrugadas (wrinkled potatoes), gofio, mojos, pimientos padron and bread.
+We stopped by on a quiet Sunday afternoon and after strolling through the streets lined with sun-soaked white buildings, we popped into La Cantina for lunch and sampled a platter of Canarian specialties including queso de Teguise, Potaje, papas arrugadas, gofio, mojos, pimientos padron and bread.

 10. Sweets of Lanzarote - Mantecados